rooharrigan/Athena/README.rst

 ============================
-  Features
+  Current Features
 ============================
--The landing page shows a quick bio of the app and some more ways to reach the creator, plus login and signup form in a modal window.
+- The landing page shows a quick bio of the app and some more ways to reach the creator, plus login and signup form in a modal window.
 The form does some front-end username checking (for uniqueness, using an Ajax query) and password checking (for length greater than 5 and use of a number).
 There's also an easter egg in there for anyone who loves apples.
 After the user submits the form, the server does the same type of user/password checking on the backend.

--The homepage map uses a polygon layer of the continents to display basic InfoWindows™ and navigate you to a quiz about a randomized country on the selected continent.
+- The homepage map uses a polygon layer of the continents to display basic InfoWindows™ and navigate you to a quiz about a randomized country on the selected continent.

 - The quiz displays four questions about the country of choice, including an interactive map upon which you must locate the country.
 Wrong answers are always concocted from the right answers for neighboring countries.